South Central (TV series): Synopsis

-South Central featured many guest stars including Jennifer Lopez, Shar Jackson, and Maia Campbell.
+South Central featured a recurring cast which included Jennifer Lopez, Shar Jackson, and Maia Campbell.
 The series, which was produced on a smaller budget than most sitcoms, was popular among critics for what was perceived as a realistic and sometimes dark portrayal of urban life.

 Cancellation

 The show aired on Tuesday evenings following Roc.
 Due to the decline in ratings of the entire night of programming, Fox cancelled all the shows on that night (as well as Thursday comedies The Sinbad Show and In Living Color).
 The cancellation of the series, all of which had predominantly black casts, prompted Jesse Jackson to call for a boycott of the network for perceived institutional racism.
 Fox maintained that the series was low rated and the decision to cancel was not racially motivated.

-Series creator Ralph Farquhar would later co-create the UPN sitcom Moesha, along with Sara V. Finney and Vida Spears.
+Series co-creators Ralph Farquhar and Michael J. Weithorn would go on to create other series independently: Farquhar would co-create the UPN sitcom Moesha, along with Sara V. Finney and Vida Spears.
 The series (a more traditional sitcom) was set in Leimert Park, a middle-class neighborhood near View Park-Windsor Hills Los Angeles.
 Lamont Bentley and Shar Jackson were members of the cast.
+Weithorn went on to create the Fox series Ned and Stacey (starring Thomas Haden Church and Debra Messing) and later the CBS series The King of Queens (starring Kevin James, Leah Remini and Jerry Stiller).